TAFFI98/Deep_ProMPs_learning_for_strawberry_picking/README.md

 The whole simulation is executed in [Pybullet](https://pybullet.org/wordpress/).
 And the deep models are trained using [Tensorflow 2.7](https://pypi.org/project/tensorflow/) .

-The fisrt thing to di is to create an enviroment with the necessay packages (listed in req.txt) usung:
+The first thing to do is to create an environment with the necessary packages (listed in req.txt) using:
 ```
 conda create -n <environment-name> --file req.txt
 ```